dullroar/ten-steps-to-linux-survival/Step02.md

 -rwxrwx--- 1 git git 17 Oct 20 10:07 foo
 ```

-Now you know the answer to that "How will we ever use octal in real life?"
+Now you know the answer to that "How will we ever use octal in real life?" question you asked in
-question you asked in school!
+school!

-**Note:** For a script or executable file to be allowed to run, it
+For a script or executable file to be allowed to run, it ***must*** be marked as executable for one
-***must*** be marked as executable for one of the user, group or other
+of the user, group or other entries.
-entries.
 The following should be insightful:

 \drcap{Marking a file as executable}
 ```bash